By Tammy Whitacre firstname.lastname@example.org

 Harder believes the trail is something many people will enjoy.
 It includes open spots to stop and fish along the canal, benches to sit a spell and kiosks with trail maps.
 The town will be responsible for maintenance along the trail, although little is expected beyond mowing and trimming to keep the brush back.
 Harder said the trail is not intended for horses because their hooves tear up the trail.
 Dogs are allowed on the trail, but owners are expected to clean up after their pet and have their pets leashed.
 Motorized vehicles are also not allowed on the trail.

-Page 3 of 3 - “I am so thankful too all those who make this trail possible,” Colacino said.
+“I am so thankful too all those who make this trail possible,” Colacino said.
 “It’s beautiful.
 I’m so glad to see it finally finished.
 Crews did a great job, and they did it in the time restraints given.”

 A ribbon-cutting ceremony to celebrate the new section of the Erie Canalway trail will take place by Lock 28B by Clinton Street in Newark at noon on Thursday, Oct.
 3. Colacino has invited county and canal officials and all those who have helped make the canal trail possible.
 The public is invited to attend the event and enjoy some refreshments after the ribbon-cutting.